Meet the Nats fan who starred in MASN’s classic Wil Nieves commercial. (Who? Exactly.)

 A MASN staffer at the shoot gave Margelis an ice pack and sat him down on a couch.
 He eventually finished the read and, much to his surprise, received a callback.
-His wife drove him to the same studio in Hunt Valley, Md., a few days later to record a 30-second spot about 30-year-old Nationals backup catcher Wil Nieves’s first career home run, an opposite field walk-off blast on April 25, 2008.
+His wife drove him to the same studio in Hunt Valley, Md., a few days later to record a 30-second spot about 30-year-old Nationals backup catcher Wil Nieves’s first career home run, an opposite-field walk-off blast April 25, 2008.

-“Bottom of the ninth moment, the Nats and Cubs are tied,” Margelis says in the commercial, which was shot in front of a green screen and features video and play-by-play of Nieves’s clutch homer, his first at the major league level in 12 professional seasons.
+“Bottom-of-the-ninth moment, the Nats and Cubs are tied,” Margelis says in the commercial, which was shot in front of a green screen and features video and play-by-play of Nieves’s clutch homer, his first at the major league level in 12 professional seasons.
 “Who comes up?
 Wil Nieves.
 Who?
 Wil Nieves.”

 Perhaps you remember the commercial, or some of the others in MASN’s award-winning “Defining Moments” campaign, which highlighted Willie Harris’s defensive gems — the Mets must hate that guy — and Elijah Dukes’s five-hit game against the Rangers, among other performances.
 (Look, defining moments are relative for a 102-loss team.
 In 2010, MASN produced commercials celebrating the franchise’s biggest offseason acquisition, Jason Marquis, and John Lannan’s propensity for inducing double play groundballs.
 Seriously.)